MileHacker Logo

 Cycling and Photography

 Spring and Autumn present excellent conditions for cycling around the Old Town and into the surrounding countryside.
-Autumn, with its typically clear skies and pleasant light, often has the finest opportunities for capturing Jianshui's architectural beauty and scenic landscapes.
+Autumn, with its typically clear skies and pleasant light, frequently has the finest opportunities for capturing Jianshui's architectural beauty and scenic landscapes.

 Climate Patterns